 Asian men are known for their thick hair, a feature that not every nationality is blessed with.
 With a full head of hair like this, there is a lot of room for hair experiments.
 Therefore, it comes as no surprise that Asian men are typically first in line when a new hairstyle hits the streets.
-From the bare-it-all buzz cut to flowy long locks and everything in-between, we have compiled the coolest Asian hairstyles for men.
-If you’re looking for a hairy change, keep scrolling down and prepare to feel inspired.
+From the bare-it-all buzz cut to flowy long locks, we have compiled the best Asian men hairstyles and haircuts.

-If you are considering to liberate yourself from your locks, the buzz cut will not disappoint.
+If you are considering liberating yourself from your locks, the buzz cut will not disappoint.
 However, as low-maintenance as it may be, this daring cut bares it all and won’t leave anywhere to hide.
-This masculine look typically works for everyone but is highly recommended, if you have strong facial features, as it is bound to amplify cheekbones and jawline.
-The best thing about this bold cut: if you own an electric shaver it’s easily self-executed at home in your own bathroom.
+This masculine short Asian hairstyle for men typically works for everyone but is highly recommended if you have strong facial features, as it is bound to amplify cheekbones and jawline.
+If you own an electric shaver it’s easily self-executed at home in your own bathroom.

 6. Crew Cut